 | Affiliate commissions | CPA or revenue share | Performance-based acquisition cost |

-| Support, fraud & risk ops | Team + tooling | Protects GGR from leakage and abuse |
+| Support, fraud & risk ops | Team + tooling | Protects GGR from leakage, abuse, and account-takeover risk |

 | Chargebacks & reserves | % held against disputes | A liquidity drag, not just a cost |